 - On-page optimization — ensure that both Google and your readers have a good search experience

-Marketers and writers looking to deepen their knowledge of SEO content should check out Brian Dean’s SEO resource list and a beginner’s guide to SEO from Ahrefs.
+Marketers and writers looking to deepen their knowledge of SEO content writing should check our very own Timeless SEO Writing Tips, Brian Dean’s SEO resource list, and a beginner’s guide to SEO from Ahrefs.

 5. Don’t Fly By the Seat of Your Pants